 Ankha prays for new leaders and eagerly looks for new ways to train them.
 There is a Bible college in the capital city of Ulaanbataar, but because of its distance from many of the villages, it is impractical for most leaders to move to the city and support their families while attending school.
 There is also the Quarterly Bible School where the Mongolian Wesleyan pastors and leaders gather at a centralized church location for training provided by visiting professors and missionaries.
 However, even more opportunities are needed to train and develop church leaders living in these far-off villages.

-During the March 2017 Quarterly Bible School, Ankha was interviewed for ordination by Reverends Cory and Jennifer Ellison, who have recently been appointed to serve as Global Partners missionaries in Mongolia.
+During the March 2017 Quarterly Bible School, Ankha was interviewed for ordination by Global Partners (GP) missionaries in Mongolia.

 “I was nervous to come here and learn about Wesleyan theology,” Ankha said.
 “I was afraid that, after pastoring the church for this long I would learn that I was not actually a Wesleyan and did not fit.”
 She laughed and said, “But I agree with what you taught.
 I believe it.
 I am Wesleyan.”